 “In terms of what they are concerned and opposed to, I know I’m not supposed to say this, but parking in the area was a big concern and so was the density of units,” said Matt Karp, zoning chair for the Fishtown Neighbors Association.

 The CDR’s concerns were more with the massive climbing gym, which they fear is a very specific design for a business that only enjoys a ten-year lease with options.
-“We are designing the façade around the climbing gym, to allow us to easily put in a store front in the event the use changes over time,” said Jim Savard, a real estate consultant who represented the developer.
+“We are designing the façade around the climbing gym, to allow us to easily put in a store front in the event the use changes over time,” said Jim Savard, a real estate consultant who represented Core Realty.

 Nancy Rogo Trainer also feared that the apartment building would be alienating to its neighbors despite the developer’s attempt to soften its effect by pulling it back 80 feet from the curb.
-“I don’t think it’s an unhandsome building, but it’s very difficult for row houses to face,” said Trainer, who noted that the near neighbors who voted at the association meeting were opposed while the far neighbors were for it.
+“I don’t think it’s an unhandsome building, but it’s very difficult for row houses to face,” said Trainer, who noted that the near neighbors who voted at the association meeting were opposed while the far neighbors were in favor of it.
 “It feels like a very harsh environment. …I can’t help thinking about if I had one of the old historic rowhomes along this block and I was facing a 25-foot high unarticulated brick wall.”

 Nonetheless, the CDR committee unanimously voted to conclude the CDR on the project.